What is the purpose of a humidifier?

 Minerals from hard tap water can accumulate in the equipment, leading it to wear out more quickly than planned.

-These minerals can also be pushed into the air by the humidifier, which a person can inhale.
+The humidifier can also push these minerals into the air, which a person can inhale.
 The particles could also settle like dust in the room.

-Other concerns of using a humidifier include steam burns from devices that use heat and mold growth on walls and ceilings where moisture has accumulated.
+Other concerns about a humidifier include steam burns from devices that use heat and mold growth on walls and ceilings where moisture has accumulated.

 If you’re using a humidifier, keep your distance from the machine.
-Make sure to keep an eye from time to time on the off chance that you have a humidifier in their room.
+Make sure to check occasionally if you have a humidifier in their room.

 The following are some basic guidelines for utilizing a humidifier: